 Visiting Holyrood Palace

 Holyrood Palace and Holyrood Abbey lie at the bottom end of Edinburgh’s Royal Mile.
-They are open all year round, except for a couple of weeks in summer and a few other days throughout the year.
-Full details and admission prices can be found on the official website.
+Full details of opening times and admission prices can be found on the official website.
 There’s a cafe in the courtyard – we had a nice lunch there – and the Queen’s Gallery hosts regular exhibitions of paintings.

 Sources & quotes: